spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

 <%(TOC)%>
 # Command line arguments

-In the SpatialOS GDK for Unreal, you can use [command line arguments](https://docs.unrealengine.com/en-us/Programming/Basics/CommandLineArguments) to customize how your Unreal engine runs.
-For example, you can specify how a worker instance connects to a SpatialOS deployment or decide whether to enable [query-based interest](https://docs.improbable.io/reference/13.7/shared/worker-configuration/query-based-interest#query-based-interest-beta).
+In the SpatialOS GDK for Unreal, you can use [command line arguments](https://docs.unrealengine.com/en-us/Programming/Basics/CommandLineArguments) to customize how the GDK runs.
+For example, you can specify how a worker instance connects to a SpatialOS deployment or choose which [network stack](https://docs.improbable.io/reference/13.7/shared/worker-configuration/network-configuration#choosing-a-network-stack) that a worker instance uses to communicate with the SpatialOS [Runtime](https://docs.improbable.io/reference/13.7/shared/glossary#the-runtime).

 ## Connection arguments